Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “Sure, that'll hold up in court.”

-“What kind of people do you do business with?”
+“If not, what kind of people do you do business with?”

 Åke hummed in agreement and slouched back into the carseat.
 No lie spoken.
 Not many, at least.
+Nevertheless he was somewhat relieved to hear that Ekster wasn't at all trying to squeeze him for business contacts.
+That made him feel a bit better.

 “So what’s tonight’s briefing?”